Herbed Baked Eggs

 Finished baked eggs in a small skillet with a fork and toast.

-I think it would also be good for a springtime supper with sauteed spinach on the side and some crusty French bread.
+I think it would be great for a springtime supper with sauteed spinach on the side and some of my warm honey wheat bread and homemade butter.
 BeeBop, on the other hand, doesn’t think much of anything would be good with sauteed spinach on the side.
 He’s a real meat-and-potatoes kind of guy.
-But he likes the baked eggs for breakfast…as long as there’s some sausage or bacon on the plate.
+But he likes the baked eggs for breakfast…as long as there’s some spicy sausage or bacon on the plate.

 • Heavy Cream – Look for “heavy whipping cream” in the dairy case.
 It really is necessary for this recipe because of the higher fat content.